-Main attractions are Nami Island, Petite France, and the Garden of Morning Calm.
+The main attractions are Nami Island, Petite France, and the Garden of Morning Calm.

 Nami Island is where the Korean drama “Winter Sonata” was filmed.
 All over the island are statues and other tributes to the program.

-The island is popular among fans of this series but because of it’s wonderful unspoiled nature it is also worth visiting if you’ve never seen a Korean drama series.
+The island is popular among fans of this series but because of its wonderful unspoiled nature it is also worth visiting if you’ve never seen a Korean drama series.
 You can spot wild bunnies and ostriches.

 This is a great place to go hiking or bike riding.